Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 Sharing this information might cause employers to base their offer on your past earnings, potentially resulting in a lower salary than what you might aim for.

-You should also be aware that some companies may be legally allowed to ask for your previous salary slips, so research whether your specific city or state allows this, and under what circumstances.
+You should also be aware that some companies may legally be allowed to ask for your previous salary slips, so research whether your specific city or state allows this and under what circumstances.

 Here are two polite responses you can give if you’re asked to disclose your salary: